kubebeam/kubescape-headlamp-plugin/README.md

 - View scanned workloads
 - View image scans

+The queries to the Kubescape database use [allowed namespaces](https://headlamp.dev/docs/latest/faq/#i-cannot-access-any-section-in-my-cluster-it-keeps-saying-access-denied) cluster setting, supporting multi tenant clusters.

 Pages allow for navigation to detailed and related information.

 ## Installation

-> This information will be updated after the first beta release has been published to artifacthub

-Latest build of the code in main branch is published as [`latest` release](https://github.com/Kubebeam/kubescape-headlamp-plugin/releases/tag/latest).
+The installation files can be found on the release page in github. (https://github.com/Kubebeam/kubescape-headlamp-plugin/releases/).
+Here you can download the tarball.

-For desktop versions of Headlamp, find the plugin folder, create a new folder kubescape-plugin and copy the `main.js` and `package.json` from the release page.
+For desktop versions of Headlamp, find the plugin folder, create a new folder kubescape-plugin, extract the `main.js` and `package.json` from the tarball.

-For in-cluster Headlamp deployments, the plugin files need to be added to the headlamp deployment.
+For in-cluster Headlamp deployments, the installation files need to be added to the plugin folder of the headlamp deployment.
 A simple solution is to download the plugin files with an initContainer.
 See [example helm values](./examples/headlamp-helm-values.yaml).
 The guidance from headlamp for in-cluster deployment is to create a container image with the plugin artifacts: https://headlamp.dev/blog/2022/10/20/best-practices-for-deploying-headlamp-with-plugins/.

 ## Docs